HotBlackRobotics/hotblackrobotics.github.io/_posts/blog/2018-01-17-ntbd-guide-part-I.md

 Hi everyone!
 It's me again, Fiorella and, with this post *trilogy*, I'd like to present my Master Thesis work for the M.Sc. in Mechatronic Engineering degree at Politecnico di Torino, "*Development of a Standard Architecture to enable Fast Software Prototyping for Robot Arms*",  and provide a step by step guide as clearly as possible (hopefully!) for using and re-using the developed architecture, called NTBD.
 In this first part I present the proposed architecture as you will find it browsing the [github project](https://github.com/HotBlackRobotics/ntbd/tree/06f5af9c35c814ff039fc60e410531724c96a11c).
-In the second post, instead, there will be a tutorial on how to use the architecture integrated with the chosen Open-Source robot arm, having a PC with Intel processor.
+In the second post, instead, there will be a tutorial on how to use the architecture integrated with the chosen Open-Source robot arm, having a PC with Intel processor (or an ARM-processor host).
 Finally in the third article I'll explain how to exploit NTBD using another manipulator different from the one I've presented, highlighting the limits.

 #### Index:
  1. [Motivations](#motivations)